The Three-Ledger Methodology

 12.1 What is hard

-Methodology versioning state model.
+The state model for methodology versioning.
 The five rules of section 8 are simple to state and surprisingly hard to implement correctly.
-The hardest part is Rule 3 (atomic supersession): most data stores do not provide the atomicity guarantee the rule requires, and naïve implementations on top of those stores have the millisecond-window vulnerabilities the rule exists to prevent.
+The hardest part is Rule 3, atomic supersession: most data stores do not provide the atomicity guarantee the rule requires, and naïve implementations on top of those stores have the millisecond-window vulnerabilities the rule exists to prevent.
 The implementation requires care.

-Multi-tenant isolation tiers.
-The shared tier with row-level security is the cheapest to operate but the most error-prone; the dedicated-database tier is straightforward to operate but requires careful per-tenant deployment automation; the single-tenant on-prem tier is operationally demanding because every site is its own deployment.
+Isolation tiers across multiple tenants.
+The shared tier with row-level security is the cheapest to operate but the most error-prone; the tier with a dedicated database per tenant is straightforward to operate but requires careful automation of per-tenant deployment; the on-prem tier with a single tenant is operationally demanding because every site is its own deployment.
 Choosing the right tier per tenant, and operating all three tiers concurrently, is a substantial engineering investment.

-Default-deny audit with global must-not-exclude.
+Audit that defaults to deny, with a global list of event types that may never be excluded.
 Most logging frameworks default to "log nothing unless asked"; this methodology requires the inverse, with structured exclusions.
-Retrofitting default-deny audit onto an existing platform is harder than building it in from the start.
+Retrofitting an audit that defaults to deny onto an existing platform is harder than building it in from the start.

-Cryptographic notary key custody.
-Mode A requires only a competent internal certificate practice; Mode B requires that practice plus an operational discipline around periodic anchoring transactions on a public chain — including the cost, the reliability, and the key custody for the public-chain account that signs the anchoring transactions.
-Key compromise (or loss) at the notary is the substrate's worst-case operational event.
+Custody of cryptographic notary keys.
+Mode A requires only a competent internal certificate practice; Mode B requires that practice plus an operational discipline around periodic anchoring transactions on a public chain, including the cost, the reliability, and the key custody for the public-chain account that signs the anchoring transactions.
+Key compromise, or loss, at the notary is the substrate's worst-case operational event.

-Conflict-resolution adjudicator selection.
-Per-tenant rule sets for automated adjudication, escalation paths to human Approvers, and the operational discipline that ensures Approvers are responsive — all of this must exist before the first two-witness disagreement arrives.
+Selection of the adjudicator for conflict resolution.
+Rule sets per tenant for automated adjudication, escalation paths to human Approvers, and the operational discipline that ensures Approvers are responsive: all of this must exist before the first disagreement between two witnesses arrives.
 Building the machinery after the disagreement arrives is too late.

 12.2 What is easy

-The field-tier agent, if the operator already has an ASCII-CSV ingest pipeline.
-The agent's protocol decoders are modular; adding a new decoder for a site-specific format is routine engineering.
-Operators who already standardize on ASCII-CSV at the site can adopt the field tier with minimal site-side change.
+The agent in the field tier, if the operator already has an ingest pipeline for ASCII or CSV files.
+The agent's protocol decoders are modular; adding a new decoder for a format specific to a site is routine engineering.
+Operators who already standardize on ASCII or CSV at the site can adopt the field tier with minimal change at the site.

 The long-term archive, once the retention model is decided.
-The archive itself is technologically conventional (object storage with versioning, lifecycle rules, and a catalog).
-The hard part is deciding the retention model — for how long, under what regulatory regime, with what access controls — and the methodology informs that decision but does not make it.
+The archive itself is technologically conventional: object storage with versioning, lifecycle rules, and a catalog.
+The hard part is deciding the retention model, namely for how long, under what regulatory regime, and with what access controls, and the methodology informs that decision but does not make it.

 12.3 Where RCI is

-RCI's Data Platform for an Oil & Gas Operator is a multi-component well-construction information platform spanning data masters catalogs, field reporting data (from both a legacy 20+-year-old system and a new reporting system), AFE (Authorization for Expenditure) modeling, a Well File lifecycle system, and a drilling-and-completions analytics system.
+RCI's Data Platform for an Oil & Gas Operator is a platform built from multiple components for the work of well construction.
+It spans data masters catalogs, field reporting data from both a legacy system over 20 years old and a new reporting system, AFE modeling for Authorization for Expenditure, a Well File lifecycle system, and an analytics system for drilling and completions.
 Its seminal system became officially operational in May 2026 for all field types of operations in well construction, and the platform continues to expand through 2026 and 2027.
 That platform was the first implementation of the ledgering approach described in sections 3 through 10; the methodology presented here is its formalization and re-usable expression.

 Two design partnerships are in motion.
-The first is the continued expansion of the Oil & Gas Data Platform — adding capabilities across the components above and progressively incorporating the methodology's formalized constructs as they reach production readiness.
-The second is a methodology-adoption partnership with a geothermal utility: a shallow-well, water-well-permitted, temperature-equalization project that adopts the methodology's record-keeping concepts for its own planning-and-reporting platform — adopting the substrate's discipline without deploying the field tier described in section 5.
+The first is the continued expansion of the Oil & Gas Data Platform: adding capabilities across the components above, and progressively incorporating the methodology's formalized constructs as they reach production readiness.
+The second is a partnership for methodology adoption with a geothermal utility: a project with shallow wells under permitting for water wells, focused on temperature equalization, that adopts the methodology's record-keeping concepts for its own platform for planning and reporting.
+The utility uses the discipline without deploying the field tier described in section 5.
 The second partnership validates the methodology's transferability across industrial domains and regulatory regimes; the first validates its operational soundness at production scale.

 12.4 How to engage RCI

-RCI works with industrial-data customers as a design partner, not as a vendor of a finished product.
-The engagement starts with a methodology fit assessment (does this substrate match the customer's compliance regime, evidence requirements, and operating topology?) and proceeds through a phased implementation.
+RCI works with customers in industrial data as a design partner, not as a vendor of a finished product.
+The engagement starts with a methodology fit assessment that asks whether this substrate matches the customer's compliance regime, evidence requirements, and operating topology, and proceeds through a phased implementation.
 Customers who wish to engage should write to pueblo@roderickc.com.